ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ### Create the on-premises Virtual Private Network gateway
 Next, you will create the VPN gateway on the other site, in the simulated on-premises environment.
 You will use the open source-based IPsec software [strongSwan](https://strongswan.org/).

-1. Source the file **network_config.sh** to make the configuration available for further shell commands.
+1. Load the file **network_config.sh** into the shell environment to make the configuration available for further shell commands.
    ```sh
    source network_config.sh
    ```